adoptium/infrastructure/ansible/README.md

 are run on jenkins in the [VagrantPlaybookCheck](https://ci.adoptopenjdk.net/view/Tooling/job/VagrantPlaybookCheck/) job

+Any additional help in setting up Vagrant with Virtualbox can be found [here](https://www.vagrantup.com/intro/getting-started/index.html)

 ## Vagrant setup guide - macOS

 To test the ansible scripts, you'll need to install the following programs.